AYUSH-ISHAN/Style_GAN_2/README.md

 # Results:

+    The model has been trained with <B>BATCH SIZE = 16</B> for reach iterations while other <B>hyperparameters like the learning rate, betas or alpha , image augemenatation extent and all such things where kept constant.</B>

 <h3>Table Representing Training Time vs The Number of Iteration trained :</h3>

 This table contains the final result obtained after training for "T" time inteval.